gdbinit/adium-ng-preview/README.md

 When you start AdiumNG it will try to create a folder ~/adium_sandboxtest to see if the sandbox is working.
 So error message in logs about this is expected.
 If it fails an alert will show up and app will not run.

+BUG: when it asks for keychain access if you select always allow it will not work.
+Sandbox profile is missing some items for this.
+Will fix soon.

 ## TODO List
 * Upgrade libotr to 4.x branch.
 Adium 1.6 already did this work so it's a matter of copying the necessary code
 * Get rid of brew requirement for building